JochenFM/Milestone_2/README.md

 Animated image overlay on matched cards was inspired by [cssscript](https://www.cssscript.com/animated-image-hover-overlay-with-image-scale/) and edited to suit my needs.

-Thanks also to tutors Samantha Dartnell and Michael Park for going with me through the play/pause and un/mute functions in JS even although issues persisted, and to Johann Alberts for giving me the right clues for solving CSS issues with cursor and portrait galery in prize.html.
+Thanks also to tutors Samantha Dartnell and Michael Park for going with me through the play/pause and un/mute functions in JS even although issues persisted, and to Johann Alberts for giving me the right clues for solving CSS issues with cursor and portrait gallery in prize.html.
 Thanks also to my fellow students on Slack, especially those who also coded memory games in the past.

 A special thank to my mentor [Adegbenga Adeye](https://github.com/deye9) for commenting on earlier versions of my code and especially for going through some tricky JS issues with me.